TareqNewazShahriar/zero-degree/README.md

 ## Zero Degree
 (React Native/Expo package)

-A Javascript module that constantly monitors and returns the direction angle of the target location as the phone rotates or moves.
+A module that constantly monitors and returns the direction angle of the target location as the phone rotates or moves.
 This is a React Native/Expo package.

 ### What it does
 - Monitors device location (GPS) and device heading (using magnetometer sensor).